Marquee Cinemas

-Marquee Cinemas is a chain of movie theaters in the Eastern United States.
-It was established in 1979.
+Marquee Cinemas is an American chain of movie theaters.
+It operates in the Eastern United States.

 Founder Curtis McCall opened his first movie theatre in Rainelle, West Virginia, in June 1979.
 By June 2007, he had expanded the business to 18 multiplexes with 166 screens across eight states.

-As of January 2019, it had 17 locations and 175 screens in nine states.
+As of September 7, 2026, it had 15 locations and 167 screens in 8 states.